packit/deployment/cron-jobs/packit-service-validation/README.md

   - `github_token` - Github token for `usercont-release-bot` user
   - `secret_sentry` - Sentry key
 - You have to define your Openshift API token [here](./openshift/job-run-validation.yaml).
-- If you have everything prepared, you just need to run `make deploy` in this directory.
+- If you have everything prepared, you just need to run `DEPLOYMENT=production make deploy` or `DEPLOYMENT=staging make deploy` in this directory.

 If you want to run the script on your own: